shumwaymark/sentinelcam/README.rst

   What to keep, and why.
 That's the real question to be answered.
 Isn't it always?

-  - All of these collected images, incredibly valuable for model-building.
-Generally speaking.
+  - All these collected images: incredibly valuable for model-building.
 This is often the first order of business.
   - For long-term storage, perhaps image data should be converted into a video format and moved elsewhere.
   - Why keep old video?
 For routine events, maybe there isn't much reason to keep it around long.
   - For unexpected and unusual events, maybe that data is retained.
 Perhaps even copied off-site immediately.
   - The beauty of SentinelCam, is that it knows the difference.

 This all needs to be mostly automatic and self-maintaining.
-The end result should require the bare minimum of care and feeding.
+The result should require the bare minimum of care and feeding.
 Ideally, set it up and forget about it.
 It should just work.

 *Saying it once more.
 Dream big*.